yanglaichang24/openjdk-change/jdk11/jdk11.md

 The features and schedule of this release were proposed and tracked via the JEP Process, as amended by the JEP 2.0 proposal.
 The release was produced using the JDK Release Process (JEP 3).

-### Features
+## Features

-181: Nest-Based Access Control
++ 181: Nest-Based Access Control
-###### 309: Dynamic Class-File Constants
++ 309: Dynamic Class-File Constants
-315: Improve Aarch64 Intrinsics
++ 315: Improve Aarch64 Intrinsics
-###### 318: Epsilon: A No-Op Garbage Collector
++ 318: Epsilon: A No-Op Garbage Collector
-320: Remove the Java EE and CORBA Modules
++ 320: Remove the Java EE and CORBA Modules
-###### 321: HTTP Client (Standard)
++ 321: HTTP Client (Standard)
-###### 323: Local-Variable Syntax for Lambda Parameters
++ 323: Local-Variable Syntax for Lambda Parameters
-324: Key Agreement with Curve25519 and Curve448
++ 324: Key Agreement with Curve25519 and Curve448
-327: Unicode 10
++ 327: Unicode 10
-328: Flight Recorder
++ 328: Flight Recorder
-329: ChaCha20 and Poly1305 Cryptographic Algorithms
++ 329: ChaCha20 and Poly1305 Cryptographic Algorithms
-330: Launch Single-File Source-Code Programs
++ 330: Launch Single-File Source-Code Programs
-###### 331: Low-Overhead Heap Profiling
++ 331: Low-Overhead Heap Profiling
-###### 332: Transport Layer Security (TLS) 1.3
++ 332: Transport Layer Security (TLS) 1.3
-###### 333: ZGC: A Scalable Low-Latency Garbage Collector
++ 333: ZGC: A Scalable Low-Latency Garbage Collector (Experimental)
-(Experimental)
-335: Deprecate the Nashorn JavaScript Engine
++ 335: Deprecate the Nashorn JavaScript Engine
-336: Deprecate the Pack200 Tools and API
++ 336: Deprecate the Pack200 Tools and API

-###Schedule
+## Schedule

-2018/06/28		Rampdown Phase One (fork from main line) 2018/07/26		Rampdown Phase Two
++ 2018/06/28		Rampdown Phase One (fork from main line)
++ 2018/07/26		Rampdown Phase Two
-2018/08/16		Initial Release Candidate
++ 2018/08/16		Initial Release Candidate
-2018/08/30		Final Release Candidate
++ 2018/08/30		Final Release Candidate
-2018/09/25		General Availability
++ 2018/09/25		General Availability
-Last update: 2019/3/19 17:06 UTC
-OpenJDK logo